-In tourist-packed cities like Florence, Rome and Venice, it’s not always easy to find the authentic eateries.
+In tourist-packed cities like Florence, Rome and Venice, it’s not always easy to find authentic eateries.
 Often, busy visiting as many landmarks as we can, we don’t really have the time to look for the places where locals go.
 Here we compiled a list of what we think are the best restaurants in Florence for first-time visitors.

 Just because you are planning your first trip to Florence and just because you are a tourist, it doesn’t mean you have to compromise on taste and quality.
 We ended up in a low-quality restaurant ourselves once, by the river for an untasty, lame pizza.
 This is why we decided to write this guide to the eateries we enjoyed and recommend in the city center or not too far.
+Whether you are joining a Florence tour or traveling independently, here are some great places to have your lunch and dinner.

 Top Florence Restaurants You Shouldn’t Miss In Your First Trip